Skip to main menu Skip to content Skip to footer

 The common diagnosis: ODD

 Most children have occasional temper tantrums or outbursts, but when kids repeatedly lash out, are defiant, or can’t control their tempers, it can seriously impair their functioning in school and cause significant family turmoil.
 Often, these children are thought to have oppositional defiant disorder (ODD), which is characterized by a pattern of negative, hostile, or defiant behavior.
-Symptoms of ODD include a child losing his temper, arguing with adults, becoming easily annoyed, or actively disobeying requests or rules.
-In order to be diagnosed with ODD, the child’s disruptive behavior must be occurring for at least six months and be negatively affecting his life at school or at home.
+Symptoms of ODD include a child losing their temper, arguing with adults, becoming easily annoyed, or actively disobeying requests or rules.
+In order to be diagnosed with ODD, the child’s disruptive behavior must be occurring for at least six months and be negatively affecting their life at school or at home.

 Other possibilities